A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 This blue water is a combination of milky blue and milky white water.

-However, just like the green water, the mechanism of the blue water has not been clarified yet.
+However, just like the mechanism of green water, the mechanism of blue water has not been clarified yet.
 Thus, it is only said that silicic acid and sulfur components are related to turning the water blue.

 Known for these benefits, you can expect this from the water: